-Iowa’s Jordan Bohannon out indefinitely with hip injury
+Iowa PG Jordan Bohannon out indefinitely with hip injury

 IOWA CITY, Iowa (AP) — Iowa point guard Jordan Bohannon is out indefinitely with a hip injury that could put his senior season in jeopardy.

-The Hawkeyes say Bohannon, who suffered the previously undisclosed injury early in 2018-19, will undergo surgery Wednesday in Iowa City.

-Bohannon ranked third on the team with 11.6 points per game as a junior last season, and he led the Big Ten in free throw shooting percentage.
+Bohannon, who suffered the previously undisclosed injury early in 2018-19, will undergo surgery Wednesday, the team said.
+Bohannon ranked third on the team with 11.6 points per game last season and led the Big Ten in free throw shooting percentage.

-Iowa said Bohannon was able to manage the injury last season and he had hoped the rest and rehabilitation would heal it.
-But Bohannon ultimately decided on surgery, and Iowa says it’ll reevaluate Bohannon throughout the summer and fall.
+Iowa said Bohannon was able to manage the injury last season and had hoped rest and rehabilitation would heal it.
+But Bohannon ultimately decided on surgery and he will be evaluated throughout the summer and fall.

+“This is an unfortunate setback for Jordan, but he will work hard during his rehab and is expected to make a full recovery,” coach Fran McCaffery said.
+“He has the support of his teammates and coaches, and we look forward to having a healthy Jordan back when he is given clearance from our medical staff.”

+Bohannon’s status is just the latest setback for the Hawkeyes this offseason.

 More AP college basketball: https://apnews.com/tag/Collegebasketball and https://twitter.com/AP_Top25